 Cabinet Hardware Mounting Jig

 The most accurate way to mount cabinet hardware, by far, is a purpose-built jig.
-These specialized tools, such as the TP-1934 Cabinet Hardware Jig from True Position Tools, allow for precise and repeatable placement of all types of cabinet hardware.
+These specialized tools, such as the Cabinet Hardware Jig ORIGINAL (TP-CHJ) from True Position Tools, allow for precise and repeatable placement of all types of cabinet hardware.
 In the event that there are a few different types of cabinet or drawer sizes, hardware mounting jigs are easily adjustable to allow for that range because they have built-in rulers.
-Additionally, jigs like the TP-1934 have hardened steel bushing drill-guides, allowing for precise hole placement.
+Additionally, jigs like the TP-CHJ have hardened steel bushing drill-guides, allowing for precise hole placement.
 A third benefit is that the entire jig can be set once, then flipped – allowing the user to quickly drill both the left and right doors of a cabinet.
 These types of jigs are well-suited for discerning homeowners and for cabinet makers or cabinet installation professionals.

 People Are Also Reading

 How to Install Handles and Knobs on Shaker Drawer Fronts Table of Contents Getting ready to install handles and knobs on your Shaker drawer fronts?